openstack/designate/doc/source/install/ubuntu.rst

 Architecture
 ============

-Please see :ref:'architecture-production' for general production architecture notes.
+Please see :ref:`production-architecture` for general production architecture notes.

 * Ubuntu as the Operating System
 * Designate